ifxdb/node-ifx_db/README.md

 ### Prerequisite :
 * Git
 * NodeJS
-* NPM
 * Python     (2.7.x (3.x is not supported yet))
 * Node-gyp   (npm install -g node-gyp)
 * NAN        (npm install -g nan)
 * Informix Client SDK 410 xC2 or above

-### Build NodeJS from its source
+#### Build node.js from its source
-##### Why do we build nodejs from its source?
-The **node.lib** is needed for compiling native addon, this library will get build if we build nodejs from its source.
+The **node.lib** is needed for compiling native addon, One of the ways to get this library is to build node.js from its source.
-FYI: The node.lib can also be obtained either from Node-gyp, it is up to you to choose one of the approach.
+FYI: The node.lib can also be obtained from Node-gyp too, it is up to you to choose one of the approach.

-### Open VS 2015 x64 cmd
+#### Open VS 2015 x64 cmd
 ```bat
 # Say you have extracted NodeJS sourct at **C:\njs\Src6112**
 cd C:\njs\Src6112